Hiroshi "Hershey" Miyamura

 Wave after wave was thrown against the hill now held by a single machine gunner.
 When finally he could hold out no longer, Corporal Miyamura sought shelter in a covered bunker.
 The area in front of the machine-gun he had left behind was littered with the bodies of more than 50 enemies, a tribute to one soldier's determination to hold them at bay while his men pulled back.
 But it was only the beginning of a long night for what may have been the only living American on the hill, surrounded by thousands of fanatical Chinese Communists.
 Wounded, he struggled to return to safety, engaging chance encounters with the enemy in desperate hand-to-hand combat.
 By dawn the exhausted corporal found himself playing dead in a ditch as literally hundreds of enemy walked past his prostrate form.
 One of them, a Chinese officer, was not fooled by the bloodied body lying so still along the road.
 Hershey was captured and sent to a prisoner of war camp where the worst of his ordeal began.

 For twenty-eight months he struggled to survive, to defeat the captors who did their best to break his spirit and his mind.
 For more than a year his family knew nothing of his situation, knew not whether he was dead or alive, for the Chinese had not released news of his status as a Prisoner of War.
 Throughout the long days and the lonely nights when he wasn't thinking of home, Hershey thought of his men.
-His squad had been ripped away from him the sheer force of overwhelming numbers.
+His squad had been ripped away from him by the sheer force of overwhelming numbers.
 Unaware that due to his own courage, many had reached the safety of the American lines, the corporal believed they were either all wounded or dead.
 He wanted to be home but his thoughts of home were tainted by the prospects of his future.
 At times he was certain in his own mind that if he ever did return it would be to face a court-martial for losing so many of his men.

 And now that long-awaited moment of truth had arrived.
 It was August 23, 1953, and Hershey had been escorted by his captors to make his way through the crowd of returning POW's at Freedom Village near Panmunjom.
 From the waiting officials surrounding them, Hershey heard a strong voice inquire, "Are you Corporal Hiroshi H. Miyamura?"